wrcorcoran/FillerAI/README.md

 Filler (or my version of it) is based off of a GamePigeon app of the same name.
 I've played Filler enough to consider myself pretty good at it, however, I'd consistently get beat even though I felt like I always had the strategic upperhand on my opponent.
 However, while this game is very random (as the colored pieces are randomly generated), I felt like there was a way to win every time.
 So, I decided to make an AI to help do that.

+**Please note:** my intentions here are not to build a beautiful website / game.
+Instead, I'd rather focus on the minimax algorithm.
+For the same reason, sizing might not work on all devices.
+Again, for the same reason, the front-end documentation isn't perfect, rather the back-end is.
+If you'd like to see good design, check out some of my other projects like *Verde*.

 ## How to Play
 1. The human player begins in the bottom left corner.
 2. The AI begins in the top right corner.